 There are certain restrictions on funds that SEMAC administers.
 An Applicant or Partner Organization:

-- May not apply if there are overdue final or interim reports from a previous SEMAC grant, or the report was not approved by SEMAC staff.
+- This may not apply if there are overdue final or interim reports from a previous SEMAC grant, or if the report was not approved by SEMAC staff.